sashagutfraind/apk/README.md

 Questions:
 ------------
-* Please report any problem to Alexander Gutfraind: agutfraind.research@gmail.com indicate
+Please report any problem to Alexander Gutfraind:  agutfraind.research@gmail.com

+Indicate
 1. your operating system and version of java (java -version)
 2. the steps you took to reach the error, to the extent you can remember
 3. is the error reproducible?